 To ensure easy blood flow, the 304s use a specific winter fit with increased volume and there’s a wide fit version too, although Lake still advises sizing up with winter socks.
 Additional 200g Thinsulate lining in the toes and along the lower side combines with an Outlast liner that’s designed to regulate temperature.
 Your feet sit on a fleece, bubble wrap and reflective silver layer ‘Thermosol’ sandwich insole, while a chunky Vibram sole makes for no-slip walking when you can’t pedal any further.

 Up top, there's a full wrap rubber toe bumper to protect the premium, super supple Pittards WR100 water-resistant leather upper.
 There is a flap and a Velcro stabilizing strap over the lower part of the Boa-laced boot which uses an oversized dial for easy gripping with fat-fingered winter gloves.
-The thick, tall collar completes awesome weather protection but the stiff feel can be intrusive when pedaling, especially when they're new.
+The thick, tall collar completes awesome weather protection but the stiff feel can be intrusive when pedaling, especially when the shoes are new.
 The leather needs looking after carefully and all the tech makes them super expensive.
 They feel fantastic though, with excellent warmth and minimal sweating making them great for epic days out.

 If the 304s look overkill or too tall, the MX145 and MX180 add lighter weight and armored enduro options to Lake’s comprehensive winter boot arsenal.
 The MXZ400 offers even more protection for extremely cold conditions.